C-Mierez/Foundry-Starter-Template/README.md

   forge script script/Counter.s.sol --rpc-url ${GOERLI_RPC_URL} --private-key ${PRIVATE_KEY} --broadcast --verify --etherscan-api-key ${ETHERSCAN_API_KEY}  -vvv
   ```

+  Shortcuts for scripts can be added to the `Makefile` for convenience.

 # Credit

 This template is built from my own personal use and other repos I've encountered, but its structure is heavily influenced by [foundry-starter-kit](https://github.com/smartcontractkit/foundry-starter-kit) from SmartContractKit 🔥